hiteshjoshi1/commands/aws_learn/networking/dns.md

 __Mail Exchanger(MX)__

 Mail Exchange (MX) records direct a domain's email to the servers hosting the domain's user accounts.
+The MX records allows you to point your mail services somewhere other than your hosting company (example GoDaddy) if you choose to use something like Google Apps for your domain.
 For example, people who use Google for the e-mail for their domain will create an MX record that points to ghs.google.com.

+__Reverse-lookup Pointer records (PTR Record)__—
+Allows a DNS resolver to provide an IP address and receive a hostname (reverse DNS lookup).

+__Certificate record (CERT Record)__ -
+Stores encryption certificates—PKIX, SPKI, PGP, and so on.

+Root zone
+Managed by IANA.
+Operated by 13 servers from organizations such as Verisign ,NASA.

+TLD Zones-
+.gov,.com, .co.uk etc - over 1500 TLD domains.
+Managed by IANA

+Domain Zones-
+Second-level domains like the domain you are viewing now, “ns1.com”, are defined as separate DNS zones, operated by individuals or organizations.
+Organizations can run their own DNS name servers, or delegate management to an external provider. example - ns1.google.com

 -------------------------------------------------------------------

-IP Address
+## IP Address

 IPv4 address contains octets(8 bits) , that is their range is from 0 - 2^8(255).

-42 = 00101010
+42 in Binary- 00101010

 There are 4 octets in an IPv4 address-